flamwenco/40s-wiki-backup/boards.md

 # List of 40% Keyboards
 Below is a list of known 40 percent keyboards.
 If you add a board to this list, please keep in mind that this list is sorted alphabetically.

 This page also serves as a To-Do List.
-If there ia a board listed below with no link, feel free to make a page for it.
+If there is a board listed below with no link, feel free to make a page for it.

 ### Boards
 - #34